 Opens 10am 16th November 2019 Meet the artists between 11-1pm Since he release from a long stay in hospital, Robert has been busy creating an new series of silk-screen prints.
 During his recuperation, Robert with the encouragement of his daughter Emily, found that he was still able to make screen prints.

-There will be over 25 screen prints on show and a few surprises for those that make the actual opening on the 16th November.
+There will be 22 screen print designs on show and a few surprises for those that make the actual opening on the 16th November.

 Robert says, “I’m very happy Emily has been able to bring my new

 Robert Gillmor is the UK’s most famous living wildlife artist – he’s affectionately known as the grandfather of wildlife art.
 Now in his 80s, due to restricted mobility, he’s no longer able to produce linocuts ( a rigorous process).
 In 2015 Robert was awarded an MBE for services to wildlife art.
 He is one of the UK’s most popular wildlife artists; creator of the RSPB logo, cover artist for Collins’ long-running, flagship New Naturalist series

 In the last 12 years Robert has produced 33 Collins New Naturalistcovers, 30 gallery editions, 23 jackets etc and 46 stamp designs.